-A new scale for predicting the risk of bleeding in patients with atrial fibrillation.
-Persistent Anticoagulants and Bleeding: Why Pills Violate the Bleeding Risk Scale
+A new score for predicting the risk of bleeding in patients with atrial fibrillation.
+Constant anticoagulants and bleeding: why pills cause a violation of the Bleeding Risk Scale

-One "large" risk factor or ≥ 2 "clinically significant small risk factors"
+One “major” risk factor or ≥ 2 “clinically significant minor risk factors”

 Oral anticoagulants